 Name: Unique Cohen Date: G-5-22

-Signature: (Line Coh Badge Number: 98385
+Signature: (1) Badge Number: 98385

 Instructor: Tiffany Jerry

+Mrite the answers in the chase provided halaw

 Write the answers in the space provided below.

 Description of the Incident/Event: (Enter a brief description of what happened, to include location, the original cause, and how the incident escalated.)

-Train #5 LRV (201-114) derailed on track #1 between Old Pineville Access grade crossing: Pineville G/C. I operator Unique Cohen was operating when experience wobbling/shaking of train.
-The TOD displayed a 4153 Hydraulic Suspension fault which I reported at time of incident.
-Incident esculated by me as operation not using a Safety Time Out, identifying full description of incident doing a full ground walk around to avoid further damage to train.
-Notifying the ROCC, of fault 7153 when it first appeared on TOD.
+Train #5 LRV (201-114) derailed on track #1 between OLD Pineville Access grade crossing & Pineville G/C. I operator Unique Cohen was operating when experience wobbling/shaking of train.
+The TOD displayed a \$153 Hydraulic Suspension fault which I reported at time of incident.
+Incident esculated by me as operation of incident doing a Safety Time.
+Out identifying full description of incident doing a full ground walk around to avoid further damage to train.
+Notifying the ROCC of faure 7153 when it first appeared on TOD.